pingcap/docs/how-to/secure/enable-tls-clients.md

   1. Specify the `ssl-cert` and `ssl-key` parameters in the TiDB server.
   2. Specify the `--ssl-ca` parameter in the MySQL client.
   3. Specify the `--ssl-mode` to `VERIFY_CA` at least in the MySQL client.
-  4. Make sure that the certificate (`ssl-cert`) configured by the TiDB server is signed by the CA specified by the client `--ssl-ca` parameter, otherwise the authentication fails.
+  4. Make sure that the certificate (`ssl-cert`) configured by the TiDB server is signed by the CA specified by the client `--ssl-ca` parameter; otherwise, the authentication fails.

 + To authenticate the MySQL client from the TiDB server:
   1. Specify the `ssl-cert`, `ssl-key`, and `ssl-ca` parameters in the TiDB server.